CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/03-image-analysis.md

 1. Select **Review + create** then **Create** and wait for deployment to complete.

 ### Task 2: Connect your Azure AI service resource to Vision Studio

+In this task, you will learn how to connect your Azure AI service resource to Vision Studio to enable advanced image analysis capabilities.

 Next, connect the Azure AI service resource you provisioned above to Vision Studio.